-In a bid to further aid and accelerate India’s startup ecosystem, Cisco today announced a brand new LaunchPad program.
+In a bid to further aid and accelerate India’s burgeoning startup ecosystem, Cisco today announced a brand new LaunchPad program.
 The program will focus upon providing industrial mentoring to developers and startups, based upon their needs.
 The program will also see Cisco working with selected start-ups to develop products together.

 Speaking on the topic, Amit Phadnis, President, Engineering and India Site Leader said,